lmiller1990/vue-testing-handbook/src/vuex-getters.md

 The getters we will test are:

 1. `poodles`: gets all `poodles`
-2. `poodlesByAge`: getters all poodles, and accepts an age argument
+2. `poodlesByAge`: gets all poodles, and accepts an age argument

 ## Creating the Getters